shrinerb/gsod/README.md

-# gsod
+# Google Season of Docs Project Ideas

-Google Season of Docs Project Ideas
+More to come, check back in a couple days.